Tixierae/abs_meet_summ/README.md

   * language modeling in Python (to be used for the *path ranking and selection* step):
     * [1](http://www.nltk.org/api/nltk.model.html)
 	* [2](https://github.com/senarvi/theanolm)
+  * [Microsoft Concept Graph](https://concept.research.microsoft.com/) (as a possible alternative to WordNet for hypo/hypernyms)

 * Next steps: